 Lease assets and lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
 As our leases do not provide an implicit rate, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of future payments.
-The ROU asset includes all lease payments made and initial direct costs incurred.
+The right-of-use asset includes all lease payments made and initial direct costs incurred.
 Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.

 For operating leases the lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.
-For finance lease each lease payment is allocated between the liability and finance cost.
+For finance leases each lease payment is allocated between the liability and finance cost.
 The finance cost is charged to the Consolidated Statements of Operations over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
 The finance lease asset is depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.

 We have lease agreements with lease and non-lease components, which are generally accounted for as a single lease component.
 For certain equipment and for leased warehouses we account for the lease and non-lease components separately.
-For warehouse leases the allocation of the consideration between lease and non-lease components is based on the relative stand-alone prices of lease components included in the lease arrangements.
-Additionally, for car leases, we apply a portfolio approach to effectively account for the operating lease ROU assets and liabilities.
+For warehouse leases the allocation of the consideration between lease and non-lease components is based on the relative stand-alone prices of lease components included in the lease contracts.
+Additionally, for car leases, we apply a portfolio approach to effectively account for the operating lease right-of-use assets and liabilities.

-Operating leases are included in ROU assets and Accrued and other liabilities.
-Finance leases are included in Property, plant and equipment and Long-term debt.
+Operating leases are included in right-of-use assets and in accrued and other liabilities.
+Finance leases are included in property, plant and equipment and long-term debt.